Building a Fortune 500 health care company a world-class Employer Brand in 100 Days for $100K

-Magellan Health came to us by way of Charlotte Marshall, seasoned employer brand expert and their newly hired Vice President of Digital and Social Media and Employer Brand.
-Magellan was struggling with talent attraction, but Charlotte was convinced that a world class employer brand - one that articulated their contagious passion and purposeful work - would change everything.
+Magellan Health came to us by way of Charlotte Marshall, seasoned employer brand expert and its newly-hired Vice President of Digital and Social Media and Employer Brand.
+Magellan was struggling with talent attraction, but Charlotte was convinced that a world-class employer brand - one that articulated the company's contagious passion and purposeful work - would change everything.
 She wanted Ph to help build it, but there was a catch.

-Magellan Health is a company galvanized by passion to overcome health care’s toughest challenges.
-They serve complex, specialty populations including veterans and those struggling with mental health, demographics their competitors often avoid.
-From policy makers to physicians, Magellan’s made up of industry experts - they are the how behind their success.
-Even more significant, however, is the why.
+Magellan Health is a company galvanised by passion to overcome health care’s toughest challenges.
+It serves complex, specialty populations including veterans and those struggling with mental health, demographics its competitors often avoid.
+From policy makers to physicians, Magellan’s made up of industry experts - they are the 'how' behind its success.
+Even more significant, however, is the 'why'.

-Expertise is crucial to do any hard work in healthcare, but Magellan is unique in that all their employees have the same, humanistic purpose that drives them to do it.
+Expertise is crucial to do any hard work in healthcare, but Magellan is unique in that all its employees have the same, humanistic purpose that drives them to do it.
 They’re motivated by genuine care for their members, and it’s this company-wide, altruistic purpose that inspires everything they do.
-It’s their why.
+It’s their 'why'.

 The creative idea

 This insight changed everything.
-It was now our job to disprove a reputation plaguing not only our client, but the entire industry they occupied.
-We knew that in order to pull this off, we’d have to demonstrate just how different Magellan was by showcasing their compassion and empathy, qualities that directly contrast the perception of the larger industry.
+It was now our job to disprove a reputation plaguing not only our client, but the entire industry.
+We knew that in order to pull this off, we’d have to demonstrate just how different Magellan was by showcasing its compassion and empathy, qualities that directly contrast the perception of the larger industry.
 We needed to feature these qualities at the core of our entire employer brand, just as they are the core of Magellan’s culture.
-And we did that by centering their entire EB around three simple words: We Hear You.
+And we did that by centering the entire EB around three simple words: We Hear You.

 This tagline was tailor-made for Magellan.
 Everything about it, from the words that make it up to the architecture of the messaging it sits in, perfectly addressed Magellan’s needs.

-This strategic format opened up endless possibilities for Magellan to forge personal connections with anyone (stakeholders, employees, candidates, personas, and even recipients of their care) and to speak poignantly to them with equal strength.
+This strategic format opened up endless possibilities for Magellan to forge personal connections with anyone (stakeholders, employees, candidates, personas, and even recipients of its care) and to speak poignantly to them with equal strength.
 Whatever these individuals value most, we showed Magellan is empathetic and compassionate enough to listen, understand, and be ready to do something about it.
-The architecture we built out actually lent Magellan unparalleled dynamism—they could showcase any aspect of who they are, resonate with anyone they wanted, all with equal effect.
+The architecture we built out actually lent Magellan unparalleled dynamism— it could showcase any aspect of who it is, resonate with anyone it wanted, all with equal effect.